 Scorecards are a visual display of performance.
 They typically compare business goals based on key performance indicators that are necessary to achieve long term results.
 A business can decide to break a scorecard down by team, individuals, or both depending on the outcome they are looking for.
 But sometimes, scorecards can get unwieldy.
-Older, manual scorecards are even harder to maintain long-term, especially with agents working from remote locations.
+Older, manual scorecards are even harder to maintain long-term, especially with monitoring remote agent activity.

 Are your scorecards’ goals out of your managers control?
 How old is your scorecard?
 What are the motivations behind your scoring system?